NBA Rumors: Cavaliers Could Trade Kyle Korver For A 1st-Round Pick, ‘Forbes’ Suggests

 — JohnnyCleveland (@Cle_Sports_Guy) October 7, 2018

 Despite his age, Kyle Korver can still be a reliable contributor to a playoff contender who needs a boost in three-point shooting and a veteran presence in their locker room.
-In 73 games he played with the Cavaliers last season, Korver averaged 9.2 points on 45.9 percent shooting from the field and 43.6 percent from beyond the arc.
+In the 73 games he played with the Cavaliers last season, Korver averaged 9.2 points on 45.9 percent shooting from the field and 43.6 percent from beyond the arc.